google/trillian/docs/storage/storage.md

 As an optimization intermediate nodes with only a left child are not stored.
 There is more detail on how this affects access to tree paths in the file `merkle/merkle_paths.go`.
 This differes from the previous C++ in-memory tree implementation.
+In summary the code must handle cases where there is no right sibling of the rightmost node in a level.

 Each batched write also produces an internal tree head, linking that write to the revision number.